Arm-ando/Task-Management-System/README.md

 3. **Error Handling**: The system handles errors such as duplicate usernames during registration and ensures that tasks can only be edited if they have not been completed.

-4. **Efficiency**: Code efficiency is emphasized to ensure optimal performance.
-Functions are designed to perform specific tasks effectively, and redundant code is minimized.

 ## Features

 ### 1. User Registration (`r`)